Darío Suro: Spain 1950-1953

 In 1950, Suro was sent to Spain as cultural attaché of the Dominican Republic.
 Arriving with his family in Madrid, Suro befriended some of the most prominent Spanish artists of the time, including Antonio Saura, Antoni Tàpies, Manolo Millares, and Jose Caballero ("Pepe").
 Suro was also able to see great art, including works by his personal favorites Velázquez, El Greco and Goya.
 Living in Spain also facilitated extensive travel to other European cities, including Paris, London and Amsterdam.
 He especially loved Italy, and was particularly impressed by the works of Piero della Francesca.

 Combining diplomacy and art as he had in Mexico, Suro participated in group exhibitions in Madrid and Barcelona, as well as faraway places like San Francisco (Legion of Honor) and Pittsburgh (Carnegie Institute).
-He was invited to participate in the Salón de los Once in 1951, along with ten other artists, a venue organized by the philosopher Eugeni d'Ors.
+He was invited to participate in the Salón de los Once in 1951, along with ten other artists, a venue organized by the philosopher Eugenio d'Ors.
 The same year, he participated in the First Hispano-American Biennial, which was exhibited in Madrid and Barcelona.
 He represented the Dominican Republic in several important congresses (including the Congreso de la Cooperacion Intellectual Latino Americano—1952) while continuing his travels throughout the Iberian Peninsula and several other European nations.
 In terms of his artistic development, Spain had a significant impact.
 This is where Suro painted his first abstract canvases, influenced by European trends.

 As in Mexico, his busy professional life came to an abrupt end.
 His job was suddenly terminated, without any explanation.
 The Suros heard gossip about the termination of his job and a close friend, who happened to be related to Trujillo's wife, recommended that they leave the country.